Think You're Throwing Like a Pro? These Sneaky Flaws Could Be Sabotaging Your Game (and How to Fix Them Fast)

 Why: The athlete does not possess the adequate eccentric strength to accept the rotation forces into the lead leg and or the athlete is possibly over rotating the pelvis and never creating GRF back to decelerate on the front side.

-Importance: Losing all the rotational power you generated with your backside by not firmly transferring it up the chain with a firm lead leg kills terminal ball velocity.
+Importance: Losing all the rotational power you generated with your backside, by not firmly transferring it up the chain with a firm lead leg, kills terminal ball velocity.
 Additionally, the movement of the front knee creates both head and arm movement near or at release affecting accuracy.

 (Possible) Corrective Cue: When your front foot strikes, work your front hip back, or think of driving a car very fast and slamming on the break, the momentum transfer launches items forward.
 The front leg should be the sudden stop.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.